AdairChan-CSH/VReverything-VR-RTC/README.md

 # VReverything-VR-RTC
-VR mod for all games
+VR mod for all games.

 VR everything on your desktop without SteamVR, in addition uses of WebRTC, recordRTC